tchlux/sync/README.md

   synchronizing a local directory with a server directory through `ssh` and `rsync`.
-It keeps track of a file called `.sync_time` containing the time since the Epoch in seconds to determine which repository is more recent.
+It keeps track of a file called `.sync_time` containing the time since the Epoch in seconds to determine which files are recently modified.
 Then the `rsync` utility is used to transfer (and delete if appropriate) files between `$SYNC_LOCAL_DIR` and `$SYNC_SERVER:$SYNC_SERVER_DIR` using the efficient delta method of `rsync`.
 This can be very fast even for